papandreou/node-cldr/README.md

 ### cldr.extractSubdivisionDisplayNames(localeId)

 Extract a subnational territory ID => display name hash for a locale.
+Codes follow the BCP47 standard, e.g. `usca` for California, USA.
+Note that these codes are similar but not identical to ISO 3166-2 codes.
+Unlike ISO 3166-2, CLDR never reuses a code.

 For global regions and countries, see [extractTerritoryDisplayNames](#cldrextractterritorydisplaynameslocaleidroot)

 ```javascript